-Records From Once Secret Archive Offer New Clues Into Vatican Response To Holocaust
+Records From Once-Secret Archive Offer New Clues Into Vatican Response To Holocaust

 And so, again, Pius said nothing.

-Dell'Acqua was later to become cardinal vicar of Rome.
+Dell'Acqua later became cardinal vicar of Rome.

 Questions about Pius' wartime role began to grow more widely starting in 1963 in response to allegations raised by the German playwright Rolf Hochhuth in his play The Deputy.
 And still vivid memories in Rome of Pius' behavior during the Nazi occupation of Rome have stymied efforts to beatify him.